The Character Theory of a Complex Group: Abstract

 \section{Abstract}

 We apply the ideas of derived algebraic geometry and topological field theory to the representation theory of reductive groups.
-We first establish good functoriality properties for ordinary and equivariant $\D$-modules on schemes, in particular showing that the integral transforms studied in algebraic analysis give all continuous functors on $\D$-modules.
-We then focus on the categorified Hecke algebra $\cH_G$ of Borel bi-equivariant $\D$-modules on a complex reductive group $G$.
-We show that its monoidal center and abelianization (Hochschild cohomology and homology categories) coincide and are identified through the Springer correspondence with the derived version of Lusztig's character sheaves.
-We further show that $\cH_G$ is a categorified Calabi-Yau algebra, and thus satisfies the strong dualizability conditions of Lurie's proof of the cobordism hypothesis.
-This implies that $\cH_G$ defines (the (0,1,2)-dimensional part of) a three-dimensional topological field theory which we call the {\em character theory} $\chi_G$.
-It organizes much of the representation theory associated to $G$.
-For example, categories of Lie algebra representations and Harish Chandra modules for $G$ and its real forms give natural boundary conditions in the theory.
-In particular, they have characters (or charges) as Hecke modules which are character sheaves.
-The Koszul duality for Hecke categories provides an equivalence between character theories for Langlands dual groups, and in particular a duality of character sheaves.
-It can be viewed as a dimensionally reduced version of the geometric Langlands correspondence, or as $S$-duality for a generically twisted maximally supersymmetric gauge theory in three dimensions.
+Our focus is the Hecke category of Borel-equivariant $\D$-modules on the flag variety of a complex reductive group~$G$ (equivalently, the category of Harish Chandra bimodules of trivial central character) and its monodromic variant.
+The Hecke category is a categorified analogue of the finite Hecke algebra, which is a finite-dimensional semi-simple symmetric Frobenius algebra.
+We establish parallel properties of the Hecke category, showing it is a two-dualizable Calabi-Yau monoidal category, so that in particular, its monoidal (Drinfeld) center and trace coincide.
+We calculate that they are identified through the Springer correspondence with Lusztig's unipotent character sheaves.
+It follows that Hecke module categories, such as categories of Lie algebra representations and Harish Chandra modules for $G$ and its real forms, have characters which are themselves character sheaves.
+Furthermore, the Koszul duality for Hecke categories provides a Langlands duality for unipotent character sheaves.
+This can be viewed as part of a dimensionally reduced version of the geometric Langlands correspondence, or as $S$-duality for a maximally supersymmetric gauge theory in three dimensions.